 Yesterday I saw an article with a couple of photos of animals in slaughterhouses.
 The photos showed their last moments; the last cries for help.
 I broke down in a second.
+Sadness took over me in a second.
 My chest was in so much pain that I swear I could’ve had a heart attack right there and then.
-The amount of pain I feel as a vegan, whenever I see photos of animals that are hurting, cannot be described.
+The amount of pain I feel as a vegan whenever I see photos of animals that are hurting, cannot be described.

 In those moments of pain, the only thing that I am able to think about is how I would give my life just to save them.
 Nothing else matters – not my wish to live on Mars, not the money that I want, absolutely nothing.
 At the core of my being, all I want in this world is for animals to be safe and equal.
 All I want is for pigs to be able to smile and cows to lie down on the grass and feel the sun on their skin.
 That’s all I want.
 Nothing else is important.

-It’s easy to let your ego (that is not separate from you, it’s just the other part of who you are) convince you that fame matters and how many friends you have.
+It’s easy to let your ego convince you that fame matters and the amount friends you have.
 It’s easy to feel sorry for yourself and to want material things that will not make you happy.
 It’s easy to forget about others.
 You see photos of animals that you want to protect, and even though you are vegan, you feel like you are not doing enough.
 You KNOW you are not doing enough.

 - Close your eyes and feel the pain.
 Feel every single knife that is stabbing you in your chest.
 Feel every inch of your body crying out loud from how broken you feel.
 FEEL!

 - Look around you and at the things that you’ve got.
 Sit there and look at all the clothes, purses, Apple products etc. that you have.
 Look at them and see them for the first time for what they really are.
 Things.
 Start to feel how insignificant those things are and how they can’t bring anything to the world.
 Realize that material things don’t mean anything and open your eyes to what really matters – other beings.